 The Advanced Technology (AT) systems sited and in use at LLNL were planned, researched, developed, procured, tested, integrated, and deployed for programmatic computing needs of the nation’s Stockpile Stewardship Program.
 Projects and technologies include strategic planning, performance modeling, benchmarking, and procurement and integration coordination, market research, and the investigation of advanced architectural concepts and hardware (including node interconnects and machine area networks) via prototype development, deployment, and test bed activities.
 Planned and current systems include:

-El Capitan: Announced in August 2019, The Department of Energy (DOE), National Nuclear Security Administration (NNSA) and Lawrence Livermore National Laboratory (LLNL) have partnered with Cray Inc. to build the NNSA’s first exascale supercomputer, “El Capitan.”
-El Capitan will have a peak performance of more than 2 exaflops (2 quintillion calculations per second), will run roughly 10 times faster on average than the Sierra system, and is projected to be at least four times more energy efficient than Sierra.
-El Capitan is anticipated to be delivered in FY24.
+El Capitan: Deployed in 2024, The Department of Energy (DOE), National Nuclear Security Administration (NNSA) and Lawrence Livermore National Laboratory (LLNL) have partnered with HPE. to build the NNSA’s first exascale supercomputer, “El Capitan.”
+El Capitan has a peak speed of 2.79 exaflops (2.79^18 floating point operations per second), ~22 times faster on average than the Sierra system.

 Governance Model